Rookout/docs/docs/sdk-setup.md

 The following languages are officially supported: Java, Scala, Kotlin, Groovy, ColdFusion.

-If the environment you are trying to debug is not mentioned in the list above, be sure to let us know: support@rookout.com .
+If the environment you are trying to debug is not mentioned in the list above, be sure to let us know: {@inject: supportEmail} .

 ## Source Commit Detection